 The essence of cooperation is SDPs helping each other to reduce the cache miss rate at each SDP.
-Tewari et al. [27] divide all cache misses into four categories.
-In our context, compulsory misses and communication/consistency misses are most applicable.
-Compulsory misses are generated by a subject's first attempt to access an object.
-Communication/consistency misses occur when a cache holds a stale authorization.
+We considered two types of cache misses: compulsory misses, which are generated by a subject's first attempt to access an object, and communication/consistency misses, which occur when a cache holds a stale authorization.
 With cooperation, the SDP can avoid some of these misses by possibly getting authorizations from its cooperating SDPs.

 Although cooperation helps to improve the overall cache hit rate, it leads to a small local cache hit rate at each SDP.
 The reason is that SAAM inference algorithms are based purely on cached primary responses.
 Without cooperation, the request is always sent to the PDP.
 The primary response returned from the PDP can then be cached and used for future inference.
 With cooperation, the request may be resolved by remote SDPs.
 The returned approximate response, however, is not useful for future inference, which eventually leads to a small local hit rate.

 A small local cache hit rate results in two problems.
 First, it leads to increased response time, as requests have to be resolved by remote SDPs.
 Its impact is especially significant when SDPs are located in a WAN.
 Second, it unavoidably increases the computational load of SDPs because each SDP has to resolve more requests for other SDPs.
 Therefore, the cooperation should also lead to an increased local cache hit rate.
 To this end, we propose the eager recycling approach, which takes advantage of the information in the evidence list.